MinxingTang/angelix/doc/Tutorial.md

         }
     }

+To summarize, we should to have the following files:

+    oracle
+    assert.json
+    src/distance.c
+    src/Makefile

 Now we can run Angelix to generate a patch that would make all the tests pass:

     angelix /path/to/src distance.c oracle 1 2 3 --assert assert.json